FlatIO/embed-client/README.md

 ## Getting Started

-The simplest way to get started is the pass a DOM element to our embed that will be used as container.
+The simplest way to get started is to pass a DOM element to our embed that will be used as container.
 By default, this one will completely fit its container:

 ```html
 <div id="embed-container"></div>